Park Village median real estate price is $186,932, which is less expensive than 73.5% of Texas neighborhoods and 81.1% of all U.S. neighborhoods.

 The Park Village neighborhood is unique for having just 2.7% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.4% of America's neighborhoods.

-In addition, one of the unique characteristics of the Park Village neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.4% of the neighborhoods in America.
+In addition, the Park Village neighborhood stands out for having an average per capita income lower than 95.4% of the neighborhoods in the United States.

 The Park Village neighborhood stands out nationally for having a greater proportion of its residents active in the military than 96.8% of other U.S. neighborhoods.
 If you come here, you will notice military people active in their jobs, going to and from work, and in plain clothes out and about the neighborhood.